-- higher pre-tax adjusted earnings, discussed in greater detail below; - lower policyholder benefits and claims, included in other adjustments, resulting from the adjustment for market performance related to participating products in our Run-off segment; and - higher net investment gains (losses) reflecting: - lower current period mark-to-market losses on equity securities; - lower current period write-downs on fixed maturity securities; - net gains due to a release in mortgage loan reserves in the current period compared to an increase in reserves in the prior period; and - higher gains on sales of fixed maturity securities.
+- higher pre-tax adjusted earnings, as discussed in greater detail below; - lower policyholder benefits and claims, included in other adjustments, resulting from the adjustment for market performance related to participating products in our Run-off segment; and - lower net investment losses reflecting: - lower current period net losses on changes in mortgage loans and fixed maturity security reserves; and - current period net mark-to-market gains on equity securities compared to prior period net losses.

-The provision for income tax, expressed as a percentage of income (loss) before provision for income tax, resulted in an effective tax rate of 24% in the current period compared to 21% in the prior period.
-The increase in the effective tax rate in the current period is driven by higher pre-tax adjusted earnings, discussed in greater detail below.
+The provision for income tax, expressed as a percentage of income (loss) before provision for income tax, resulted in an effective tax rate of 26% in the current period compared to 21% in the prior period.
+The increase in the effective tax rate is driven by higher pre-tax adjusted earnings, as discussed in greater detail below.
 Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deduction and tax credits.